Mental Health Facilities Buckhannon, WV

 United Summit Center - 21.7 miles from Buckhannon, WV

 United Summit Center is a mental health center in Clarksburg, West Virginia, located at 6 Hospital Plaza, 26301 zip code.
-United Summit Center provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-United Summit Center offers behavior modification, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
+United Summit Center provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+United Summit Center offers behavior modification, trauma therapy and individual psychotherapy to young adults, adults and children / adolescents.
 United Summit Center also supports people requiring dual diagnosis treatment.
-More services available at United Summit Center include assertive community treatment, suicide prevention services and case management.
+More services available at United Summit Center include case management, assertive community treatment and court-ordered outpatient treatment.

 Learn More